j-fenn/j-fenn/README.md

 ## Hi there, I'm Jack Fenn 👋

 I am a Master's student in **AI & Computational Drug Discovery and Development** at UCSF.
+Here are some cool things I've done and am doing:

 🏆 **Winner, NEXT.BIO SF Tech Week Hackathon (2025)**